Skip to content

 Endangered Egg-O-Mat Gets a New Life

-The EggOMat sat near the roadway until 1999, when it was removed for a small shopping center.
+The EggOMat sat near the roadway until 1999 when it was removed for a small shopping center.
 Epstein had sold his farm in 1980 and moved to Florida.
 The new owner turned the EggOmat over to the historical society in 1998.
 The shed stopped operating long before its mechanisms were taken into the township’s care in 1999.
-“It had been abandoned for a number of years before that,” said Alan Siegel, president of the Warren Township Historical Society.
+“It had been abandoned for several years before that,” said Alan Siegel, president of the Warren Township Historical Society.
 Today, the original EggOmat shed sits dilapidated and decaying in a wooded area near the township’s Department of Public Works (DPW) garage.
 The mechanical inner workings were taken inside the DPW facility decades ago and stored there.
 While there has been interest in bringing back the EggOmat, Siegel doubts that the original inside machinery is still operable.

 After a failed “Save the EggOmat” campaign, which included selling T-shirts, everyone is rooting for the EggOmat to make a comeback at the township’s Wagner Farm.
 If you have any memories of the EggOmatic, be sure to post a comment below.

-Egg-O-Mat Locally Made Cartoons
+Warren Egg-O-Mat Cartoons

 Cartoons by Lisa Rosalie Eisenberg, who moved to Warren and captured this great history.
 (Click to Enlarge)